aruship4/recipe-project/README.md

 To evaluate fairness of our final model, we examined whether the model’s performance differed between main-dish recipes and non-main dishes.
 Main dishes tend to have higher protein content, so it is important to ensure the model predicts fairly across these groups.

-We split the test set into two groups based on the is_main_dish column:
+I split the test set into two groups based on the is_main_dish column:

 - Main dishes (is_main_dish = True)
 - Non-main dishes (is_main_dish = False)

-We then computed the RMSE for each group to measure predictive performance.
+I then computed the RMSE for each group to measure predictive performance.

 **Null Hypothesis (H0):** The model’s RMSE is similar across main-dish and non-main-dish recipes; any observed difference is due to random chance.